 FOR THE SUMMER OF 2020 ALL INTENSIVES WILL BE ONLINE!

-About the Jazz Music Composition Program
+About the Composition/Arranging Program

-Learn to write your own music!
+Learn to write and arrange your own music!
 In this exciting 2-day intensive, students will learn about the process of creating original jazz compositions.
 By analyzing works from the jazz repertoire, participants will gain new incites into the roles of melody, harmony, improvisation, and form within a variety of compositions.
 Students will walk away inspired and encouraged to apply these techniques to their own compositions.

 Dates: August 27 and 28